OK, so what are those “mechanical attachments” that are part of a gun? Well, let’s break it down into some basic pieces:

 Muzzle = Front.
 Or, more specifically, the muzzle is the opening on the front of a firearm.
 This is where the projectile comes out of.
 Click on the examples below for more detail.

-Simply, the breach is the back.
+Simply, the breech is the back.
 With early firearms, the technology limited how guns were loaded.
 For centuries, guns could only be loaded through the muzzle and they were known as “muzzle-loading” guns.
-Later, as technology improved, guns could be loaded through the breach and were referred to as “breach-loading”.
-Click below to see some examples of gun breaches:
+Later, as technology improved, guns could be loaded through the breach and were referred to as “breech-loading”.
+Click below to see some examples of gun breeches:

 The hammer is the part of the firearm that makes contact with the bullet primer to ignite the powder and propel the bullet out of the muzzle (read more about bullet cartridges).
 For most handguns and some rifles, the hammer is visible on the outside of the firearm.
 However, for most rifles and shotguns and some pistols, the hammer is internal.